-Meanwhile, Indonesia generally succeeded in ensuring schools to have access to electricity.
+Meanwhile, Indonesia has generally succeeded in ensuring schools to have access to electricity.
 Most schools (above 90% of primary and secondary education) already have access to electricity.
 Vocational secondary school have the highest access to electricity compared to the other levels.
 Figure 12 shows that in 2018 the proportion of vocational secondary schools with access to electricity was 99.56% or almost 100%.
-The proportion of schools at the primary school level with access electricity was the compared to the other levels, but its growth was the highest at 1.15% points throughout 2016-2018.
+The proportion of schools at the primary school level with access electricity to was the lowest compared to the other levels, but its growth was the highest at 1.15% points throughout 2016-2018.

 Figure 13.
-Proportion of Schools with Access to Toilet (basic sanitation facilities) by Sex, 2016-2018
+Proportion of Schools with Access to Toilet (basic sanitation facilities) by Sex, 2016-2018 Source: MOEC EMIS 2016-2018